mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-session.markdown

 from babel.dates import format_date as babel_format_date
 from babel.dates import format_datetime as babel_format_datetime
 from babel.dates import format_timedelta as babel_format_timedelta
-~~from flask import flash, g, redirect, request, session, url_for from flask_allows import Permission from flask_babelplus import lazy_gettext as _ from flask_login import current_user
+~~from flask import current_app, flash, g, redirect, request, session, url_for from flask_allows import Permission from flask_babelplus import lazy_gettext as _ from flask_login import current_user